The Faarian Chronicles

 About the Author

+Karen Harris Tully is the author of The Faarian Chronicles Trilogy, published with Blue Zephyr Press, and the Galactic Dreams novels: Soldier, Princess, Rebel Spy, The Little Nebula, and Break the Sky.
 After growing up in the snowy mountains of Colorado, Karen experienced the traffic nightmare of Seattle before accidentally realizing she’s a small-town girl.
-She happily lives in Raymond, WA, singing karaoke with her amazingly supportive husband, two beautiful children, and two hyper felines.
+She happily lives in Raymond, WA, singing karaoke with her amazingly supportive husband, beautiful son and daughter, and various trouble-making felines.
+Karen writes action-oriented Young Adult and New Adult centered science fiction / fantasy.

 I’m sooo excited to finally reveal this gorgeous cover, by the multi-talented Bethany Maines!